Daniela1026/holbertonschool-validation/module4_task0/DEPLOY.md

-# Usual questions
+# Deployment

-## What is in the archive and how to unarchive it?
+- What is in the archive and how to unarchive it?

-* Inside the `awesome-website.zip` file you will find the dist directory.
-* The way to unzip this file is using `unzip awesome-website.zip`4
+  - Create a GitHub Release using the “softprops/gh-release” GitHub Action
+  - named 1.0.0 and pointing to the tag 1.0.0,
+  - Add the archive awesome-website.zip to the release 1.0.0,
+  - Add the content of the file DEPLOY.md as text for the release.

-## What are the commands to start and stop the application?
+- What are the commands to start and stop the application?

-* `make build` (*Generate the website from the markdown and configuration files in the directory dist/.*)
-* `make clean` (*Cleanup the content of the directory dist/*)

-## How to customize where the application logs are written?
+- How to customize where the application logs are written?

-* You can customize the location of the logs by

-## How to “quickly” verify that the application is running (healthcheck)?
+- How to “quickly” verify that the application is running (healthcheck)?

-* To verify that the application is running correctly run the command: hugo server
-* Then verify the status of the website in your localhost by clicking.

-## tag

-* A tag whose name starts with 1.0.0